 “Modern Markets for All” started in 1994 at the UK think-tank Demos.
 The concept has generated books, policy papers, a highly rated TED talk, and countless articles.

-We are a British, non-partisan, non-profit built by the people who originated this thinking.
+We are a British, non-partisan, nonprofit built by the people who originated this thinking.
 Our recent work has focused on a taster for the overall vision: markets for Good Gig Work overseen by public employment agencies.
 The technologies for that were funded in British government programs.
 Enabled by US philanthropies, the resulting platform was also launched by public bodies in Los Angeles County at the start of the Covid pandemic.
 Their preparations for launch won US Conference of Mayors’ prize for best economic development initiative in America.
-The program expanded to other regions in 2023.
+The program expanded to other regions in 2024.

 What now for the wider policy?
 Our hope is to find a first government that will just fully ask “Do we have an inequality of markets problem?
 If so what could be done?”
 If you can help; with finance, contacts, analysis, or just sustained tenacity in starting a regional dialogue, it could be pivotal. → Details